Blane245/musicgenerator/README.md

         * The number of beats in the measure is specified along with the number of 'on beats'.
 An 'on beat' is one that will produce a sound from the current preset, while an 'off beat' is silent no matter what preset is currently active.
 If the measure length and on beat count are the same, all notes will be played.
         * The number of notes in an octave determines which presets are available for use by the note parameter.
 When the note algorithm midi value, the value is modified to the closets selectable midi number.
 If the number of notes in the octave is set to 12, all notes in teh octave will be heard.
     * A Gaussian noise algorithm is used to apply noise the note's sample.
 The noise level determines the size of the noise signal, where 1 is the size of the original signal.
 The dispersion of the noise is given in midi numbers.
 If the dispersion if 0, no noise is applied.
+    * Reverberation may be applied to a generator.

 2. An Audio File Generator (**AudioFile**).
 This generator contains the samples from an existing audio file, as long as the web browser audio conversion exists for the audio file type.
 The start time is controllable, but the stop time is set based on the duration of the audio file.
 Only the volume can be adjusted as it is assumed that panning is handled in the file itself.